chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_reference/README.md

 This category contains various commands for application management.

-### Categories
-  * `package` - Packages a Sencha Touch application for native app stores

 ### Commands
   * `build` - Executes the build process for an application
   * `refresh` - Updates the application metadata (aka "bootstrap") file
-  * `resolve` - Generate dependencies in the loading order for the given app.
   * `upgrade` - Upgrade the current application to the specified SDK

 ## sencha app build